albertfares/yt-data-analysis/README.md

 5. **Engagement quality measure:** For our composite engagement score, should we use PCA-derived weights, equal weights, or domain-based weights?
 How do we validate this measure?

-6. **Network assumption validation:** We assume shared commenters imply recommendation links.
-How can we empirically validate this assumption beyond temporal proximity analysis?
+6. **Network interpretation:** We're using shared commenters as a proxy for audience overlap, but cannot claim this represents YouTube's actual recommendation algorithm.
+How should we frame our network findings to be clear about this limitation while still drawing meaningful insights?